-5.7.2.2.1 N2MessageTransfer

-5.7.2.2.1.1 General

 The N2MessageTransfer service operation shall be used by the NF Consumer (e.g. MB-SMF) to request the AMF to transfer the MBS related N2 message to the NG-RAN nodes serving the multicast MBS session.
 It is used during the following procedures: